Peptide Squad

 Enzyme inhibitor peptides directly or indirectly suppress enzymes that breakdown collagen, elastin, GAGs and other ECM components, and specifically, inhibit matrix metalloproteinases (MMPs).
 These include rice and soybean peptides which can inhibit serine proteases such as MMPs (Schagen 2017, Ferreira 2020).
 Rice peptides inhibit MMP activity and stimulate hyaluronan synthase (hyaluronic acid is a GAG) as well as having anti-tyrosinase activity for hyperpigmentation (Schagen 2017).
 Rice oligos with Vitamin C in ampoules have also been tested in humans with positive findings (Escobar et al. 2020).
 The added benefit of rice peptides is that they are natural humectants that can help keep skin hydrated (Purnawati et al. 2017).

-Other supporting ingredients and in particular antioxidants can also help to suppress MMPs and help the collagen-building peptides perform more optimally.
+Other supporting ingredients in Peptide Squad include antioxidants, anti-inflammatories and hydrating ingredients, and skin barrier supporting ingredients.
+Antioxidants from botanical extract such as green tea, aloe, turmeric, as well as madecassoside which is an active found in Centella Asiatica can help to suppress MMPs and help the collagen-building peptides perform more optimally.
 Free radicals are the driving force behind the increased levels of MMPs in aged skin and antioxidants are the key protective mechanisms against these free radicals (Shin et al. 2019).

 Ferreira MS, Magalhaes MC, Sousa-Lobo JM, Almeida IF (2020).
 “Trending Anti-Aging Peptides.”
 Cosmetics 7: 91.
 Doi:10.3390/cosmetics7040091